SyncfusionExamples/WPF-Diagram-Examples/Samples/Printing/README.md

 * [CustomMargin.xaml](./CS/CustomMargin.xaml)
 * [MainWindow.xaml](./CS/MainWindow.xaml)

-# How to print the Diagram in WPF application
+# Print the Diagram in WPF application
 This sample demonstrate how to print the content displayed in the diagram page.

 __*Documentation*__: https://help.syncfusion.com/wpf/diagram/printing